dilancakir/whatisactivism/README.md

 This repository is part of the research project **"Activism and Literature"**, a postdoctoral (Habilitation) project that explores the relationship between literature and activism across historical contexts.
 The project is currently based at the research cluster of excellence [**Temporal Communities – Doing Literature in a Global Perspective**](https://www.temporal-communities.de/) at **Freie Universität Berlin**.

-The dataset is being built to document, compare, and analyze how activism is defined, narrated, and imagined in literary and para-literary texts.
+The dataset is being built to document, compare, and analyse how activism is defined, narrated, and imagined in literary and para-literary texts.
 Each entry contains bibliographic metadata and excerpts from a primary sources, along with metadata fields to support further digital analysis.